 The trails within Bastanchury Park are concrete sidewalks and perfectly smooth decomposed granite.
 There is of course picnic tables, restrooms and ball diamonds.
 The long trail that is associated with this park is actually on private property.
 It is because of that, this is an unofficial trail and that is why there is no access to the trail from the park.
 It is an abandoned line but the land around it, is still owned by Union Pacific.
 This line used to service the Hunts tomato sauce factory; its only customer.
-Oil came from Los Angeles on this line as recently as the 1980s.
+Vegetable oil came from Los Angeles on this line as recently as the 1980s.

 ___This trail and adjacent track follows Bastanchury Road for a while then separates going north for a mile or two.
 Then past Lambert where it curves left around Home Depot on Harbor in La Habra.
 It goes west after that into Los Angeles.
 If Rails to Trail comes to Fullerton, the trail would stop about Imperial.
 It is well used by Union Pacific after that.
 If it is converted to a trail the Parks Department would certainly make it more convenient to get to the trail from Bastanchury Park.
-So, as of 2018, you just use Bastanchury Park to park your car then leave the park to get at the trail as described above.
+So, as of 2018, you just use Bastanchury Park to park your car then leave the park to get at the trail as described below.

 The parking is great and being on Bastanchury near Malvern it is very easy to get to.
 Hours of this park for parking here 6:30 AM to 7:00 PM.